 Well, we are happy to tell you that they aren’t as pricey as you might have expected.

-In fact, they are considered to be mid-range when it comes to the price range that the puppies from a reputable breeder are sold for.
+They are considered to be mid-range when it comes to the price range that the puppies from a reputable breeder are sold for.